-Maybe it’s due to the county’s rural farming heritage: Shropshire’s calendar is illuminated with festivals and fairs, celebrating everything from apples, flowers, steam machinery and ale to sweet peas, coracles and storytelling.
+Maybe it’s due to the county’s rural farming heritage: Shropshire’s calendar is illuminated with festivals and fairs, celebrating everything from flowers, steam machinery and ale to sweet peas, coracles and storytelling.

 On May Day in Clun a fight on the packhorse bridge between the Green Man and the Frost Queen determines whether summer comes to the Clun Valley.
 Nearby Aston on Clun is thought to be the only village that still celebrates Arbor Day (or Oak Apple Day), an ancient tree-dressing custom that also commemorates the oak tree which shielded Charles II from Parliamentarians.